Toward Holography on Biregular Trees: Propagators

 Some comments are in order.
-The rotational invariance of the bulk-to-bulk propagator is manifest in~\eqref{Gcases}.
+Naively, the assumed rotational invariance may not seem manifest in~\eqref{GAgain}, but it is indeed so, due to~\eqref{qaFormula}.
+Alternately, rotational invariance of the bulk-to-bulk propagator is manifest in~\eqref{Gcases}.
 Furthermore, that the automorphism group admits only even translations is reflected in the fact that the bulk-to-bulk propagator depends on the homogeneity degree of one of the end-points and the parity of the distance between the two bulk points.

 It is instructive to compare the bulk-to-bulk propagator on regular (homogeneous) and biregular (semihomogeneous) trees.
 On a $(\mathfrak{q}+1)$-regular tree,\footnote{On the regular tree, we assume $\mathfrak{q}$ is an integer $\geq 2$.} the propagator takes the form~\cite{Gubser:2016guj,Heydeman:2016ldy} \eqn{Gregular}{ G_{\Delta}^{\rm (regular)}(a,b) = N_{\Delta} \mathfrak{q}^{-\Delta\, d(a,b)}\,, } where the mass-dimension relation is given by \eqn{mass-dim-regular}{ m_\Delta^{2} = -1 - \mathfrak{q} + \mathfrak{q}^\Delta + \mathfrak{q}^{1-\Delta}\,. } This result follows immediately from the biregular tree expressions~\eqref{G} and~\eqref{mass-dim-pm} upon taking the regular tree limit, $q_+=q_-=\mathfrak{q}$.\footnote{The astute reader might have noticed that in bulk of the treatments of $p$-adic AdS/CFT~\cite{Gubser:2016guj,Gubser:2016htz,Gubser:2017tsi,Gubser:2017vgc,Jepsen:2018dqp,Jepsen:2018ajn,Jepsen:2019svc}, when $\mathfrak{q}$ can be expressed as a power of a prime as alluded to in footnote~\ref{fn:powers}, the degree of the extension of the $p$-adic numbers appears as an explicit parameter.
 In contrast, we have made no such distinction here.
 This is due to a different choice of convention, $\Delta_{\rm here} = \Delta_{\rm there}/n$, where $n$ is the degree of unramified field extension of the $p$-adic field.
 Our convention matches the one described in Ref.~\cite[footnote 11]{Gubser:2017qed}.}